 NASA begins final preparations for maiden flight of $4.1 billion SLS rocket

-With one week to go until launch, mission managers met Monday to review preparations for the unpiloted maiden flight of NASA's huge $4.1 billion Space Launch System rocket, a 322-foot-tall behemoth the agency is counting on to return American astronauts to the moon.
+With one week to go until launch, NASA managers met at the Kennedy Space Center, reviewed flight preparations and cleared the agency's huge $4.1 billion Space Launch System rocket for blastoff next Monday on a test flight heralding an American-led return to the moon.

-Assuming no unexpected issues, managers are expected to give the launch team clearance to press ahead toward start of a 46-hour 10-minute countdown at 10:23 a.m.
-EDT Saturday, setting the stage for blastoff at 8:33 a.m.
-Monday, the opening of a two-hour window.
+After an all-day meeting to go over technical details, open issues, the weather and a variety of other factors, the launch team was cleared to press ahead toward the start of a 46-hour 10-minute countdown beginning at 10:23 a.m.
+ET Saturday, setting the stage for blastoff at 8:33 a.m.
+Monday at the opening of a two-hour window.

-"Am honored to attend the @NASAArtemis flight readiness review today," tweeted Thomas Zurbuchen, NASA's director of space science.
-"Many years in the making, thousands of individuals doing their best - we are getting to this important milestone."

-The SLS is the most powerful operational rocket in the world, eclipsing the legendary Saturn 5 rocket that propelled Apollo astronauts to the moon.
+If all goes well, the 322-foot-tall SLS rocket, the most powerful ever built by NASA, will boost an unpiloted Lockheed Martin-built Orion crew capsule and its European Space Agency-supplied service module on a 42-day flight that will carry the spacecraft 40,000 miles beyond the moon and back to Earth for a Pacific Ocean splashdown on Oct.
+10.

+"We are go for launch, which is absolutely outstanding," Bob Cabana, a former shuttle commander and now an associate administrator, told reporters after the flight readiness review.
+"This day has been a long time coming."

+But he quickly added, "this is a test flight.
+It's not without risk.
+We have analyzed the risk as best we can and we've mitigated it also as best we can.
+But we are stressing Orion beyond what it was actually designed for in preparation for sending it to the moon with a crew."

+"And we want to make sure it works absolutely perfectly when we do that and that we understand all the risks," he said.
+"We're going to learn a lot from this test flight."

-Generating 8.8 million pounds of thrust from two extended solid-fuel boosters and four upgraded Aerojet Rocketdyne RS-25 engines, the 5.5-million-pound SLS rocket is expected to hit 100 mph — straight up — in about seven seconds, putting on a ground-shaking spectacle for thousands of spaceport workers, area residents and tourists.
+Generating 8.8 million pounds of thrust from two extended solid-fuel boosters and four upgraded space shuttle main engines, the 5.5-million-pound SLS rocket is expected to hit 100 mph — straight up — in about seven seconds, putting on a ground-shaking spectacle for thousands of spaceport workers, area residents and tourists.

-Successfully launching the SLS is built into that top priority because it's the rocket that will provide the energy to boost the Orion capsule beyond the moon to set up that fiery, high-speed re-entry.
+Successfully launching the SLS is built into that top priority because it's the rocket that will provide the energy to boost the Orion capsule beyond the moon, setting up that fiery, high-speed re-entry.

-Years behind schedule and billions over budget, the rocket's maiden launch is a long-awaited milestone, but timing is critical.
-Based on the constantly changing positions of Earth and moon and the requirements of Orion's planned trajectory, NASA has a very limited number of launch opportunities within a given period.
+Years behind schedule and billions over budget, the rocket's maiden launch is a long-awaited milestone.
+If the flight goes well, NASA will press ahead with plans to launch four astronauts around the moon in an Orion capsule in late 2024 before attempting the Artemis program's first piloted moon landing in the 2025-26 timeframe.

+For the Artemis 1 mission, NASA will only have three near-term launch opportunities because of the constantly changing positions of Earth and moon, the requirements of Orion's planned trajectory and the amount of propellant required to fuel the giant rocket.

 Mission managers are hopeful it won't come to that, and Launch Director Charlie Blackwell-Thompson, the first female to serve in that position, says she's confident her team is up to the challenge, weather permitting.